cjneely10/EukMetaSanity/README.md

 Install [MMseqs2](https://github.com/soedinglab/MMseqs2), and install any databases you wish to incorporate by following the [github page](https://github.com/soedinglab/mmseqs2/wiki#downloading-databases)

+Generate indices and/or linear search indices for these databases to speed up search times

 ##### Report step 3 (optional)
 Install [kofamscan](https://www.genome.jp/tools/kofamkoala/) and its required databases